-Students requesting disability services and reasonable accommodations must present comprehensive, qualified and current documentation of their disability.
-A disability is defined as a condition that substantially limits a major life activity such as walking, talking, learning, hearing and/or seeing and is covered under the ADAAA.
+Students requesting disability services and reasonable accommodations must present comprehensive and current documentation of their disability.
+A disability is defined as a condition that substantially limits a major life activity such as walking, talking, learning, hearing and/or seeing and is covered under the ADA.

-Information regarding a student's disability is not obtained through the admissions process.
-In fact, disability-related records are maintained separately from academic records.
+All disability-related records are maintained in the Office of Disability Services, separate from academic records.
 Therefore, all documentation of disability should be mailed or faxed to:

 Northampton Community College

 3835 Green Pond Road Bethlehem, PA 18020